 The I’lam Center works to empower Arab Palestinian society in Israel by means of protecting freedoms, human development and research.
 These objectives translate to action in the following channels: Cultivating Youth Leadership that respects human freedoms and has the tools to express the needs and interests of Arab Palestinian society in Israel; Strengthening and Educating Arab Journalists through courses that improve their professional capacities and increase their knowledge of human rights discourse; Developing Strategic Thinking in Arab society to strengthen its ability to achieve its goals through strategic action, and Strengthening the Capacity of Arab Palestinian society in Israel to effectively contend with the challenges it faces; Conducting Research that examines the positioning of Arab Palestinian society in Israel and providing the necessary data for creating a framework for acting in a manner suitable to face challenges and to respond to its need to express itself clearly and practically.

-The Center’s Director, Prof. Amal Jamal, leads a staff of experts in the world of media, journalism, legal representation, leadership development and research.
+The Center’s Director, Ms. Kholod Massalha, leads a team of experts in the world of media, journalism, legal representation, leadership development and research.

 Staff and Board

 Ms. Massalha holds a B.A. in Political Science from the Hebrew University in Jerusalem and has been working at I’lam since its inception.
 Ms. Massalha manages I'lam's staff and supervises its operations.
 She is responsible for the implementation of the center's programs, projects and activity promotion.
 In the past, Ms. Massalha has worked as producer at Hebrew University’s radio station, taught political science at a high school in Daburiyya and worked as a researcher for the documentary film Dancing Arabs.
 Massalha’s work for I’lam’s Hebrew Media Project has contributed to an increase in coverage of Arab society in Israeli media.

 Mrs. Ailabounie-Helo runs the office and is responsible for administrative collaboration with organizations, associations, and institutions.